Problems with pink eye: How to recognize this back-to-school ailment

 What does pink eye look like?

+Do you know what pink eye looks like?
 Pink eye looks like what the name implies: the whites of the eye typically look pinker and bloodshot.
 If you happen to get pink eye around Halloween, might we suggest the convenient zombie look?
 Otherwise, some pink eye cases may cause swelling and redness around the eye, making it difficult to open and this can be tough on little kids.

 Another hallmark of pink eye is discomfort.
 Many children say that pink eye feels like they have sand in their eyes.
 Pink eye is often accompanied by watery eyes or a thick discharge that clogs the eyelashes after a night of sleep.
 When you notice these symptoms, it's important to wash your hands and get to your nearest urgent care location for prompt diagnosis and treatment.